House passes $3 trillion coronavirus aid bill opposed by Trump

 He provided no details on the contents of such a bill.

+The U.S. economy has suffered a devastating blow from the coronavirus outbreak.
+Some 36.5 million people - or more than one in five workers - in the United States have filed for unemployment since the crisis began.

 The 1,800-page relief bill passed on Friday, called the Heroes Act, would extend to all corners of the U.S. economy.
-It includes $500 billion in aid to struggling state governments, another round of direct payments to people and families to help stimulate the economy, and hazard pay for healthcare workers and others on the front line of the pandemic.
+It includes $500 billion in aid to struggling state governments, another round of direct payments to individuals and families to help stimulate the economy, and hazard pay for healthcare workers and others on the front line of the pandemic.

 “Many of them have risked their lives to save lives and many of them may lose their jobs” as state and local government revenues plummet during the crisis, House Speaker Nancy Pelosi said during a day-long debate.